What is Brighton Energy Co-operative?

 Brighton Energy Co-operative generates revenue via 1) FIT revenue from each of its sites and 2) selling electricity.

-Brighton Energy Co-operative intends to pay investors interest of 5% average per annum, commencing a year after installation ends.
+Brighton Energy Co-operative to pays investors interest of 5% per annum, commencing a year after installation is complete.

 When and how can I take my money out?